 There were 8 children left at a church in our community.
 These kids were abandoned by their mothers who felt the kids would be better off without them.
 This may seem counter intuitive but there is some truth to it.
 In desperate situations, we have seen mothers leave their kids believing that with no adult present, someone may be merciful to the kids.
 There is some truth to this, and in fact Arise decided to step in and help these children who had no-one to look after them.

-As I looked at these 8 kids waiting for help, I spotted a small one in each family and my heart fell.
-I sat thinking that these little children wake up each day knowing their parents abandoned them and they may not eat.
-As I thought about this I decided it was now time to begin engaging with these kids too.
+We knew about these kids while we were still working with other children in the community.
+As I looked at these 8 kids waiting for help, I spotted a small child in each family and my heart fell.
+I just sat thinking that these little children wake up each day knowing their parents abandoned them and they may not eat.
+As I thought about this I decided we needed to engage with these kids too.